• Skip to main content

 • Pre-heat oven to 220 Cº (428 F).

-• Serve with a swirl of extra cream and chopped herbs and/or pumpkin seeds.
+• Serve in large bowls with a swirl of extra cream and chopped herbs and/or pumpkin seeds.
 Enjoy!

 Notes

-3. To make it vegan, use vegetable stock and add a drizzle of coconut milk or cream to serve.
+7. To make it vegan, use vegetable stock and swap the dairy cream for a drizzle of coconut milk or your favourite plant-based milk.

-6. Storage; store cooled, leftover soup in an airtight container in the fridge for 4-5 days.
-Reheat in the microwave or stovetop before serving.
+10. Storage; Once the soup has cooled, it can be stored in an airtight container in the fridge for up to 5 days.
+Reheat in a saucepan until steaming hot before serving.

-10. Freezing; This soup freezes well for up to 3 months.
+11. Freezing; the soup freezes well for up to 3 months.
+Allow it to cool first before adding to freezer-safe containers.
 Thaw at room temperature or in the fridge overnight before reheating.
 If the soup is too thick, add a little more stock to loosen.

 13. Please note that the nutrition information is based on the soup being divided into 5 bowls, with one bowl being one serve.
 The nutritional information is an estimate only and does not take into account any additional toppings or sides served with the soup.

 14. This recipe is made using Australian cups and spoon measurements.
+Any reference to cups or spoons in this recipe is in Australian metric.
 Due to cup sizes varying from country to country, I advise adjusting if necessary.

 Nutrition